 Background

 Acute postoperative pain affects more than 80% of surgical patients, with orthopedic lower limb procedures consistently associated with severe pain intensity and high opioid requirements.
 Preemptive analgesia with oral agents has been proposed to attenuate central and peripheral sensitization prior to surgical incision.
 Tapentadol, a dual-mechanism µ -opioid receptor agonist and norepinephrine reuptake inhibitor, and pregabalin, a voltage-gated calcium channel modulator, represent pharmacologically distinct premedication options; however, direct comparative data in this surgical context are lacking.
-This pilot randomized controlled trial aimed to compare the analgesic efficacy and safety of 72-hour oral premedication with tapentadol versus pregabalin in patients undergoing elective lower limb surgery under neuraxial anesthesia.
+This pilot randomized controlled trial assessed feasibility and generated exploratory, hypothesis-generating data on the comparison of analgesic efficacy and safety of 72-hour oral premedication with tapentadol versus pregabalin in patients undergoing elective lower limb surgery under neuraxial anesthesia.

 Methods